elizkoleary/elizkoleary.github.io/due_10.12.19/README.md

 ## Overview

 Portfolio Project using JavaScript.
-This website was designed using Bootstrap and JavaScript to create a random password generator based on input from a user.
+This website was designed using Bootstrap and JavaScript to create a quiz game.
+The timer is adjusted based on true or false answers.
 This website can be used by employers to see my use of Bootstrap, HTML, CSS and Javascript.

 ## Installation